Health News Roundup: Biogen pulls application for Alzheimer's drug in Europe; Taiwan won't go into Shanghai-like lockdown despite rising COVID cases, premier says and more | Health

 A European Medicines Agency (EMA) Committee on Friday recommended approving the use of Pfizer and BioNTech's COVID-19 vaccine, Comirnaty, as a booster for adults who have previously been inoculated with other vaccines.
 The recommendation from Europe's drug regulator comes days after global COVID-19 cases surpassed 500 million, according to a Reuters tally, as the highly contagious BA.2 sub-variant of Omicron surges in many countries.

-Health authorities around the world are investigating a mysterious increase in severe cases of hepatitis - inflammation of the liver – in young children.
-Below is a summary of what is known about the outbreak.
+WHO says at least one child has died after increase of acute hepatitis cases in children

-Anger mounts among locked-down Shanghai residents as city reports more COVID deaths
+The World Health Organization said on Saturday that at least one child death had been reported following an increase of acute hepatitis of unknown origin in children and that at least 169 cases had been reported in children in 12 countries.
+The WHO issued the figures as health authorities around the world investigate a mysterious increase in severe cases of hepatitis - inflammation of the liver – in young children.

-China's major financial hub of Shanghai reported more new COVID-19-related deaths on April 22, as residents vented their anger over a harsh lockdown and strict censorship online.
-Shanghai's full-city lockdown began at the start of April, though many people have been confined to their homes for much longer, and the stress began to tell on the residents.
+Shanghai authorities battling an outbreak of COVID-19 have erected mesh barriers outside some residential buildings, sparking fresh public outcry over a lockdown that has forced much of the city's 25 million people to stay home.
+Images of white hazmat suit-clad workers sealing entrances of housing blocks and even closing off entire streets with roughly two meter-tall green fencing went viral on social media on Saturday, prompting questions and complaints from residents.

-Americans back flexible approach on masks, but eager to move on from COVID-Reuters/Ipsos
+Americans back flexible approach on masks, but are eager to move on from COVID-Reuters/Ipsos

 Most Americans support a flexible approach to the lingering COVID-19 pandemic, with cities reimposing mask mandates when cases surge, even as a growing number are eager to get on with their lives, a Reuters/Ipsos poll completed on Friday found.
 The results of the two-day poll illustrate the balancing act facing U.S. officials - particularly President Joe Biden's Democrats - as they navigate a health crisis that will not go away.